astroandes/SatelliteShapeLG/paper/referee.md

 unchanged.
 In the following we quote the referee with the symbol ">".
 Our reply to each comment follows immediately after.
+We attach the file paper_diff.pdf highlighting the changes.

 With best regards,
 Jaime and Veronica